 A small chicken weighs around 1.2kg and serves 2-3 people; a medium chicken of 1.5kg serves 3-4; and a large chicken of 1.75kg serves 4-5.
 An extra-large chicken (around 2.25kg) serves 6-8 people.
 It’s a good idea to cook a slightly bigger bird than you need as leftover chicken can be turned into another meal during the week.

-Whether you choose a standard Essential Chicken, free range corn fed or organic is a matter of personal choice and budget, but if possible, go for the best you can afford.
+Whether you choose a standard Essential Chicken, free range or organic is a matter of personal choice and budget, but if possible, go for the best you can afford.
 For extra flavour already built in, opt for our hidden gems: stock brined whole chicken or garlic & herbs chicken, both of which are roasted in the bag for minimal mess.

 Roast chicken cooking times & temperatures